25 top facts about birds

 European Robin, Erithacus rubecula

-Most diurnal (daytime) birds sing only when the sun’s up.
+Most daytime birds sing only when the sun’s up, but…

-But British researchers studying city-dwelling European Robins discovered they’re singing at night.
-Scientists have long thought streetlights confuse birds into thinking it’s daytime, but it turns out that noise has a more significant impact.
-As the daytime noise level in cities rises, the number of birds singing at night increases.
+Most birds are daytime singers, but British researchers studying city-dwelling European Robins discovered they also sing at night.
+Scientists have long thought streetlights confuse birds into thinking it’s daytime, but noise has a more significant impact, as it turns out.
+As the daytime noise level in cities rises, the number of birds singing at night is increasing.
 It seems the birds are trying to be heard.

 Red-eyed Vireo perched on a tree branch